KhiopsML/khiops-doc/docs/tutorials/scenario.md

 To replay a scenario file from a Khiops shell: `khiops –i my_script._kh`

-Alternatively, in Windows, you can replay a scenario by right-clicking the file in `File Explorer` and choosing `Execute Khiops Script`.
+Alternatively, on Windows, you can replay a scenario by right-clicking the file in `File Explorer` and choosing `Execute Khiops Script`.

 Note that the same functionalities  are available for  Khiops Coclustering tools, using the `._khc` suffix instead of `._kh`.